broken-vagrant/starter-fullstack-graphql-rq/packages/server/README.md

 Evolving the application typically requires two steps:

 1. Migrate your database using Prisma Migrate
-1. Update your application code
+2. Update your application code
+3. Publish schema to Apollo registry (optional)

 For the following example scenario, assume you want to add a "profile" feature to the app where users can create a profile and write a short bio about themselves.